makerdao/community/governance/polls/Spark Liquidity Layer Mainnet, Base, Arbitrum - Upgrade Controller to v1.4.0 on All Chains - April 7, 2025.md

 ---
-title: Spark Liquidity Layer Mainnet, Base, Arbitrum - Upgrade Controller to v1.4.0 on All Chains - April 7, 2025
+title: Spark Liquidity Layer Mainnet, Base, Arbitrum - Upgrade the Spark ALM Controller to v1.4.0 on All Chains - April 7, 2025
-summary: Signal your support or opposition to $GenericChange.
+summary: Signal your support or opposition to upgrading the Spark ALM Controller to v1.4.0 on All Chains
 discussion_link: https://forum.sky.money/t/april-17-2025-proposed-changes-to-spark-for-upcoming-spell/26234
 parameters:
     input_format: single-choice